nikolas-n/Speedport-Plus-Cosmote-Router-hacks/README.md

 You can enter these details in any VoIP client, e.g. CsipSimple in Android, and you can have your landline anywhere!

-The only limitation is that you cannot register from multiple clients.
+The only limitation is that you cannot be registered simultaneously from multiple clients.
 If you register from another client, then you will receive/make calls to that client.
 If you deregister from your other client, you'll have to make sure that SpeedPort is re-registered again.
 You can do that by disabling and enabling the tickbox **Enable** on the Tel.Numbers page of the administration webpage (https://router.ip/html/content/phone/VoIP_index.html).